plforacle/mysql-enterprise-intro/develop-python/develop-python.md

     fi </copy>
     ```

-3. Check for Python 3.9 and install if needed
+3. Check for Python 3.9 and install it if needed

     ```bash
         <copy>command -v python3.9 >/dev/null 2>&1 || {